 Click on the option to “Uninstall a program.”

 Scroll through the list of programs.
-Uninstall those you do not need or use by clicking on the program and then clicking the “Uninstall” button at the top of the list.
+Uninstall those you do not need or use by clicking on the program and the “Uninstall” button at the top of the list.

 Run Disk Cleanup

-This Windows 10 built-in app is designed to clean up shortcuts and files that may be interfering with the System and Compressed Memory.
+This Windows 10 built-in app is designed to clean up shortcuts and files that may interfere with the System and Compressed Memory high CPU problems.

 Open the Start menu and type in “Disk Cleanup.”
 Then click to open that app.

 Select the drive you want to clean.
 This is usually the C: drive.
-If you are unsure, repeat this method until you have cleaned all the drives.
+If unsure, repeat this method until you have cleaned all the drives.

-Make sure there is a checkmark next to all the files you wish to delete.
+Make sure a checkmark is next to all the files you wish to delete.
 Then click “Clean up system files.”

 You should return to the select a drive window in Step #2.
 If you want to clean another drive, select it.
 Otherwise, close the window and click on the Power icon on the Start menu to restart your computer.